PSBicep/PSBicep/Docs/Help/Test-BicepFile.md

 # Test-BicepFile

 ## SYNOPSIS
-Tests if a bicep file is valid.
+Tests if a bicep or bicepparam file is valid.

 ## SYNTAX